Microcredit for water supply and sanitation

 Microcredit for water supply and sanitation is the application of microcredit to provide loans to small enterprises and households in order to increase access to an improved water source and sanitation in developing countries.

-While most investments in water supply and sanitation infrastructure are financed by the public sector, investment levels have been insufficient to achieve universal access.
+For background, most investments in water supply and sanitation infrastructure are financed by the public sector, but investment levels have been insufficient to achieve universal access.
 Commercial credit to public utilities was limited by low tariffs and insufficient cost-recovery.
-Microcredits are a complementary or alternative approach to allow the poor to gain access to water supply and sanitation.
+Microcredits are a complementary or alternative approach to allow the poor to gain access to water supply and sanitation in the aforementioned regions.

 Funding is allocated either to small-scale independent water-providers who generate an income stream from selling water, or to households in order to finance house connections, plumbing installations, or on-site sanitation such as latrines.
 Many microfinance institutions have only limited experience with financing investments in water supply and sanitation.
 While there have been many pilot projects in both urban and rural areas, only a small number of these have been expanded.
 A water connection can significantly lower a family's water expenditures, if it previously had to rely on water vendors, allowing cost-savings to repay the credit.
 The time previously required to physically fetch water can be put to income-generating purposes, and investments in sanitation provide health benefits that can also translate into increased income.